LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_KokkosDense.rst

                              public sundials::ConvertibleTo<SUNLinearSolver>

-To use the SUNLINEARSOLVER_KOKKOSDENSE module, we begin by constructing an instance of dense linear solver e.g.,
+To use the SUNLINEARSOLVER_KOKKOSDENSE module, we begin by constructing an instance of a dense linear solver e.g.,

 .. code-block:: cpp